khakimoff/ai-react-integration/README.md

    cd ai-react-integration

 2. **Create OpenAI Account:**

-Create an account on OpenAI.
-Navigate to the API keys section and generate a new API key.
+    Create an account on OpenAI - https://platform.openai.com/docs/overview Navigate to the API keys section and generate a new API key

-Configure API Key:
+3. **Create OpenAI Account:**

 Create a .env file in the root directory.
 Insert the following line in the .env file, replacing YOUR_OPENAI_API_KEY with the generated API key: